Adhyayan96/DSA-Journey/README.md

 # DSA-Journey
-This repository contains the topics that I learnt and solved problems during my DSA learning journey.
-Also organized solutions of all problems difficulty wise.
+This repository contains solutions of all the problems, I solved during my DSA learning journey, from Striver's A to Z sheet.
+And organized solutions of all the problems topics wise & also difficulty wise.

 ## Topics covered :
 1.